actions/runner/docs/preview/yamlgettingstarted-tasks.md

   name: string

   inputs: { string: string } # Map of task inputs.
-Refer to the task.json.
-TODO export to YAML.
+Refer to the task.json or use the View Yaml
+                             # functionality on a designer definition.

   enabled: true | false